Artist Inducted Into Museum Gallery

 No, not as an artist, but as a man.
 Underwood, for a decade in the ‘50s and ‘60s a legendary Thomas Jefferson High School football coach, instilled in Gennusa, his one-time quarterback, a drive for success, a penchant to push himself beyond what he thought was possible.

-“A lot of kids may have disliked him, but later on realized he did something for them,” Underwood recollected recently.
+“A lot of kids may have disliked him, but later on realized he did something for them,” Underwood recollects.
 “What he did was push them beyond what they thought they could do.”

 Underwood was such an influence, Gennusa said, that his players pushed for his inclusion in the Hall of Honor of the Texas High School Coaches Association.
 When he was inducted, posthumously, more than 60 players attended.
 Usually, they were told, inductees bring a handful.
 But Underwood’s influence was enduring in his players’ lives.